Tammy (film)

-Tammy is a 2014 American road comedy film directed and co-written by Ben Falcone and produced, co-written by, and starring Melissa McCarthy as the title character.
-The film also stars Susan Sarandon, Allison Janney, Gary Cole, Mark Duplass, Nat Faxon, Toni Collette, Sandra Oh, with Dan Aykroyd, and Kathy Bates.
-The film tells the story of a woman named Tammy who hits the road with her profane, alcoholic grandmother after finding out her husband is cheating.
+Tammy is a 2014 American road comedy film directed and co-written by Ben Falcone in his directorial debut and co-produced, co-written by, and starring his wife Melissa McCarthy as the title character.
+The film also stars Susan Sarandon, Allison Janney, Gary Cole, Mark Duplass, Toni Collette, Sandra Oh, Nat Faxon, with Dan Aykroyd, and Kathy Bates.
+The film tells the story of a woman named Tammy (McCarthy) who hits the road with her profane, alcoholic grandmother (Sarandon) after she finds out that her husband (Faxon) is cheating on her.
 Tammy was released in theaters on July 2, 2014.

-Although a box office success, grossing $100.3 million from a $20 million budget, it received highly negative reviews from critics with McCarthy and Sarandon receiving Razzie nominations for Worst Actress and Worst Supporting Actress respectively.
+Although a box office success, grossing $100.3 million from a $20 million budget, it received generally negative reviews from critics with McCarthy and Sarandon receiving Razzie nominations for Worst Actress and Worst Supporting Actress respectively.

 Plot

-In Murphysboro, Illinois, Tammy Banks strikes a deer on the way to her job at the fast food restaurant Topper Jack's, damaging her vehicle; when she arrives late, her supervisor, Keith Morgan, is forced to fire her from the restaurant after becoming fed up with Tammy's tardiness and laziness.
+In Murphysboro, Illinois, Tammy Banks strikes a deer on the way to her job at the fast food restaurant Topper Jack's, where she is later dismissed for her frequent tardiness.
 After her car breaks down on the way home on Illinois Route 13, she walks home to find her husband, Greg, eating a romantic meal with their neighbor, Missi.
-Tammy leaves in frustration and walks two doors down to her parents' house.
+A frustrated Tammy leaves for her parents' house.

 She tells her mother, Deb, about her plans to leave and takes her grandmother Pearl's Cadillac DeVille.
-Pearl requests to come along.
-Tammy initially refuses but ultimately agrees when Pearl proves that she has a large sum of cash.
+Though Tammy initially turns down Pearl's request to come along, she accepts when Pearl proves she has a large sum of cash.
 Tammy has beer with Pearl, and the next morning they wake up near a park where Pearl convinces Tammy not to go back home.
-Pearl wants to go to Niagara Falls with Tammy since she hadn't gone as a child.
+Pearl wants to visit Niagara Falls with Tammy since she had gone as a child.
 Along the way the two stop in a bar in Louisville, Kentucky, Tammy meets Earl Tillman and his son Bobby, and Earl hooks up with Pearl.
-Tammy and Bobby begin to make a love connection as Pearl and Earl drunkenly make out in the car.
+Tammy and Bobby begin a romantic relationship as Pearl and Earl drunkenly make out in the car.
 Bobby gives Tammy his number to call him so he can pick up Earl.
-Back at the hotel, Tammy is forced to sleep outside.
-The next morning, Bobby picks up Earl, and the two leave.
-Tammy, infuriated with Pearl, leaves her, but returns after feeling guilty.
-Tammy and Pearl are arrested after Pearl gets caught buying a case of beer for two teenagers as well as shoplifting a pint of whiskey for herself.
+After Bobby picks up Earl the next morning, Tammy and Pearl are arrested after Pearl buys a case of beer for two teenagers and shoplifts a pint of whiskey for herself.
 Tammy is released, but Pearl stays at the jail for possessing illegal prescription drugs.